denysdovhan/learnyoubash/exercises/positional_parameters/problem.en.md

 FOO=${FOO:-'default'}
 ```

-Default values may be useful when you should process the positional parameters, which could be omit.
+Default values may be useful when you should process the positional parameters, which could be omitted.

 ## THE CHALLENGE

 Create a file named `parameters.bash`.

 Your program should output only the _first_, _third_ and _fifth_ positional parameters, which will be passed into your script.
 Before each argument must be its sequence number with colon `:`.
 Every parameter must be outputted on separate lines.

-For example, if you run script like so:
+For example, if you run the script like so:

     ./parameters.bash one two three four five six seven

-The output must look like this below:
+The output must look like the following:

     1: one
     3: three
     5: five

-Do not pass any argument to your solution, when you try to verify or run your script using `learnyoubash`!
+Do not pass any arguments to your solution, when you try to verify or run your script using `learnyoubash`!
 We will pass arguments automatically.

 ---